sudipan/hello-world/README.md

 # hello-world
 testing repository
-I am doing this in order to lear git
+I am doing this in order to learn git